Craig44/CABM/README.md

-# Agent Based Model (ABM)
+# Agent/Individual Based Model (ABM)

-This repository is for a generalised ABM that I am trying to generate during my PhD.
-An single agent may represent many entities that have identical attributes, the exception is tagging which represents individuals.
-The purpose of this is for scaling up results to population levels.
+This repository is for a generalised ABM that I am developing during my PhD.
+This apps purpose is as an operating model for testing and validating ecological models.
+The ABM tracks agents which can represent many individuals that have identical attributes over a spatial explicit domain.
+The ABM allows users to specify different life-histories, agent dynamics and interactions with fisheries.
-It will be a stochastic simulator used for investigating different stock assessment methods under hypothetical scenarios.
 The current repository is a mixture of  ideas that need to be acknowledged.
 Firstly to the Casal2 team found [here](https://github.com/NIWAFisheriesModelling/CASAL2), which formulated the basis of the core code for error handling, parameter structure, configuration syntax and more.
 I also learnt about ABM's via the model found [here](https://github.com/trophia/sna1), where some idea's have been brought across.
 And finally to the SPM  team found [here](https://github.com/NIWAFisheriesModelling/SPM),